npm/cli/doc/files/package.json.md

     { "support": "https://example.com/project/support" }

-Users can use the `npm support` subcommand to all the dependencies of their project with `support` URLs.
+Users can use the `npm support` subcommand to list the `support` URLs of all dependencies of the project, direct and indirect.

 ## files